-The Salmonella surveillance programme for live animals includes examination of faecal samples (including boot swabs) from swine and poultry, and lymph node samples from cattle and swine (at least five ileo-caecal lymph nodes from each animal) and dust samples from adult breeding flocks and broilers.
+The Salmonella surveillance programme for live animals includes examination of faecal samples (including boot swabs) from swine and poultry, and lymph node samples from cattle and swine (at least five ileo-caecal lymph nodes from each animal) and environmental samples from adult breeding flocks and broilers.

-The Salmonella surveillance programme for fresh meat includes examination of swab samples from cattle and swine carcasses, and samples of minced red meat from slaughterhouses and cold stores.
+The Salmonella surveillance programme for fresh meat includes examination of swab samples from cattle and swine carcasses, and samples of crushed meat from red meat cutting plants and cold stores.

-The number of samples requested in the different parts of the programmes is estimated to be sufficient to detect at least one Salmonella-positive sample if the prevalence in the population is at least 0.1%, with a confidence level of 95%, assuming a 100% sensitive test.
+The number of samples requested in the different parts of the programmes is estimated to be sufficient to detect at least one Salmonella positive sample if the prevalence in the population is at least 0.1%, with a confidence level of 95%, assuming a 100% sensitive test.